 • Social security number traces to verify identity

-If you're dishonest in the hiring process, odds are that you'll be caught.
-Rather than waste the employers time -- and your time -- be truthful on your resume.
-It's not only the right thing to do, but the smart thing.
+you'll be caught.
+Rather than waste the employers time -- and your time -- be

 It Takes Two

-You can't create a strong resume alone.
-Everyone needs help, so do your research, get some assistance then let a fresh eye review your work.
+so do your research, get some assistance then let a fresh eye review your work.

-Every word on your resume counts in today's competitive job market.
-But some words count more than others -- especially those that refer to soft skills.
+market.
+But some words count more than others -- especially those that refer to

-“Soft Skills” are increasingly important in the workplace.
-In fact, 86 percent of employers considered soft skills to be among their most important hiring criteria in a recent survey conducted by a University of Massachusetts economist.
+In fact, 86 percent of employers considered soft skills to be among their most

 'Teamwork'

 Teamwork is more important than ever in the workplace.
-The ability to work well with others to accomplish a common goal is vital for a harmonious workplace.
+The ability to work well with others to accomplish a common

 'Flexibility'

-Employers value workers who are flexible and able to juggle multiple tasks simultaneously.
-In other words, it's sometimes just as important to be a jack-of-all-trades as a master of one.
+multiple tasks simultaneously.
+In other words, it's sometimes just as important

 'Detail-Oriented'